sondreb/v.js/README.md

 # v.js
 v.js is a tiny and modern library for interactive web apps.

-## Limitations
+## Features

-v.js only supports the most modern browsers, relies on the latest JavaScript specifications.
-Don't expect it to work in anything other than the very latest version of all browsers.
-Internet Explorer will never be supported.

 v.js will only have a basic set of functionality, and you can decide to extend upon that if you want to.
-If you need more features, look elsewhere.
+If you need more features, either extend or try something else.

-v.js is optimized for web apps where you can control the software used by users.
-It is not recommended to use v.js. on a web app that are public, as it will only function properly in the most modern browsers.

 v.js is currently in prototype stage and not ready for use.
 Use at your own risk.

+v.js is built up around handlers (functions) for actions that happens in your web app.
+To make things simpler for you, you can either build a class that holds your handlers, or you can simply rely on global functions.

+v.js supports actions, page views with external view loading, and form input and binding.

 ## Reference v.js